 - Authentication credentials for the enabled service you are using.
 To learn how to authenticate to a Cloud API, see Getting Started with Authentication.

-The credentials you use to call GCP APIs and services are associated with the project you use to create them.
+The credentials you use to call Google Cloud APIs and services are associated with the project you use to create them.

 Cloud IAM role visibility